hiposner/greenhouse/README.md

 - The PWA automatically calls `{"cmd":"setTime","epoch":...}` on connect so the ESP32 tracks real time using the phone/desktop clock.
 - From the Schedule tab you can add/delete entries (zone, time, duration, days).
 Entries sync to the ESP32 and run even if the phone disconnects.
 - Delete schedules with the in-app button; the controller stores up to 16 entries in memory.
-- Manual controls still respect the irrigation interlock and safety timers even when scheduled runs are active.
+- Manual controls still respect safety timers even when scheduled runs are active.
 - Modes:
   - **Auto** keeps schedules active; the UI flags manual overrides while physical buttons are running.
   - **Off** disables schedules so only manual inputs (physical buttons or BLE commands) can run equipment.